 To get tickets for Prime Minister's Question Time

 The Public Gallery for the House of Commons is very small.
-MPs receive three pairs of tickets for Prime Minister’s Questions in any one calendar year.
-To get added to the list, please contact my office by email.
+MPs receive two PMQs tickets for their constituents in each calendar month.
+To be added to the waiting list, please contact my office by email.
+Please be aware that the waiting list is currently just over six months long.

 Where else to get help in an emergency